 I'm sure most fans are intrigued by "Daily Nightly" being in the set list for the upcoming tour.
 I did have an opportunity to view Micky's interview where he discussed its inclusion.
 To follow up on yesterday's post, he does say there will be a "surprise" in relation to the performance of the song, so it should be interesting.
 Also in the interview, Micky talks about early discussions of a so-called Headquarters tour that would have taken place after the 2011 tour, where The Monkees would play the entire album in concert.
-These discussions were apparently on the table before Davy's passing (and had Mike interested as well).
+These discussions were apparently on the table before Davy's passing (and had Michael interested as well).
 Micky said the original idea for such a show was to start off with pre-Headquarters songs, then play the Headquarters album, and finish with post-Headquarters material.
-We'll know in a short time if that original layout remains when the tour gets started next week in California.
+We'll know in a short time if that layout remains when the tour gets started next week in California.

 Do you have your tickets to see The Monkees on their upcoming tour?
 There are some remaining seats at select shows only, so check out Ticketmaster if you haven't purchased your tickets.